joavd/website/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - .NET
+  - Java
-  - JavaScript (ES6+)
+  - JavaScript
-  - HTML & (S)CSS
+  - HTML & CSS
-  - React
+  - SQL
-  - Vue
+  - Angular
   - Node.js
-  - Express
-  - GraphQL
+  - Unity
-  - NativeScript
+  - Unreal
 ---

 Hello!
-I'm João, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm João, a Junior Programmer and Game Developer living in Lisbon, Portugal.
+I develop exceptional applications and videogames using a wide variety of technologies.

+I'm currently on my last year of the Bachelor's degree in Videogames from [Lusófona University](https://www.ulusofona.pt/en/), and previously obtained a L4 Certificate in Programming and Management of Computer Systems from EPBJC.

 Here are a few technologies I've been working with recently: